 First, it’ll help to be aware of the phases you’ll go through during any transformation.
 The faster and smoother you transition through them, the better!

-Phase of change #1 Shock, fear, and confusion
+Phases of change #1 Shock, fear, and confusion

 The initial stage of change feels like you’ve had the air knocked out of you.
 You may feel stunned, paralyzed, or even numb.
 It’s hard to believe what is happening.
 If you need to, call up a friend and talk about it.
 Talking might calm you down and help you to make sense of it all.

-Phase of change #2 Anger or depression
+Phases of change #2 Anger or depression

 Soon after, the first phase of change will be the emotional rollercoaster.
 You’ll feel a sense of loss and sadness for your former life.
 If you let it fester, you could boil over in anger.
 The next day you feel great, but soon, you’re upset again!
 What is going on here?
 Don’t worry; you’re not going crazy.
 It’s normal.
 Change is hard!